• Maverick Dispatch brings advanced weather intelligence into aviation dispatch for safer, more efficient operations.

 Features for a smoother and safer journey

-SkyPath’s real time data set matched with Fusion’s manage-by-exception workflow enables teams to focus on upcoming impacts to flights.
+SkyPath’s real-time data set, matched with Fusion’s manage-by-exception workflow, enables teams to focus on upcoming impacts on flights.
 Pilotbrief and Fusion put timely, accurate turbulence data into the tools pilots and dispatchers use daily.
 To be or not to be seated: they’ll get live notifications of upcoming turbulence, which makes them better equipped to plan and react in real-time, like turning on the fasten seatbelt sign in advance or navigating around turbulence.

-Users can also view SkyPath turbulence reports inside a vertical profile, which makes navigating through turbulence at any stage of the ride simple, intuitive, and best of all, safe.
+Users can also view SkyPath turbulence reports inside a vertical profile, making navigating through turbulence at any ride stage simple, intuitive, and, best of all, safe.

 AI + machine learning = a new frontier for ride quality

 SkyPath covers 100% of the globe with its AI-based turbulence forecast (“Nowcast”) which boasts an impressive 90% accuracy.
-It’s no doubt a game-changer, connecting real-time turbulence observations by the SkyPath iPad algorithm with meteorological parameters, and advanced machine learning to predict short-term turbulence for up to six hours.
-The combination of SkyPath’s data with TWC’s GRAF turbulence forecasting allows for a unified picture of turbulence risks associated with safe travel.
+It’s undoubtedly a game-changer, connecting real-time turbulence observations by the SkyPath iPad algorithm with meteorological parameters and advanced machine learning to predict short-term turbulence for up to six hours.
+The combination of SkyPath’s data with TWC’s GRAF flight weather turbulence forecasting allows for a unified picture of turbulence risks associated with safe travel.

-To learn more about SkyPath’s integrations with Pilotbrief and Fusion, register today for our joint webinar, July 11, 10 a.m.
-EST.
+To learn more about SkyPath’s integrations with Pilotbrief and Fusion, view our joint webinar.

 Let's talk